grrr-amsterdam/average-hours/README.md

 ## Known issues and improvements

-- The Productive API calls are paginated, but this app doesn't support that.
-So a high amount of days will be cut off.
+- Productive API calls are paginated, but this app doesn't support that.
+When using more then 200 days the average will be wrong, because the first page contains the first days.
 - The Slack and Productive API are functions right now.
 Seperate classes would make the code more readable.
 - No CI with auto deploy and Prettier.
 - Sentry monitoring is missing.